ctrf-io/github-test-reporter/README.md

     overwrite-comment: false # Overwrite existing Pull Request comment.
 Default is false
     always-latest-comment: false # Create a new comment if the existing comment is not the latest in the thread.
 Default is false
     comment-tag: false # Tag to match Pull Request comment
-    write-ctrf-to-file: 'ctrf/ctrf-report.json' # Path to write the processed CTRF report for future processing.
+    write-ctrf-to-file: 'ctrf/ctrf-report.json' # Path to write the internal processed CTRF report for future processing.
 Default no write
     upload-artifact: true # Upload to workflow artifact the processed CTRF report for future processing.
 Default false
     comment-tag: '' # Tag to match Pull Request comment